wen-yan/basalt-shared/README.md

-# basalt-template
+# basalt-shared

-This is a base repo for creating Basalt repos.
+This is a repo for sharing.
+Like workflow actions.